jaroslawkula/SeleniumAssertions/README.md

 WebElementAssert.assertThat(page.getSaveButton()).isNotEnabled();
 ```

-#### Or softly - there is not need to assertAll at the end as soft assertions extends:
+#### Or softly - there is not need to assertAll at the end as soft assertions extend:
 `<AutoCloseableSoftAssertions>`
 ```
 var softly = new WebElementSoftAssertions();